theclonedude/TorToolkit-Telegram/readme.md

 # Features
 Following are some awesome features offered by this bot:-
-- Using the best torrent client to deal with torrent : [qBittorrent](https://github.com/qbittorrent/qBittorrent)
+- Using the best p2p client : [qBittorrent](https://github.com/qbittorrent/qBittorrent)
-- You can choose which files you want to download from the torrent.
+- You can choose which files you want to download.
 - A glorious settings menu from you can control the bot.
 - If the bot is in the group, the users have their own settings like:
   - Permanent thumbnail support.
   - Users can choose if they want a file or video.
-  - Load in their own rclone config so that the torrent/direct link is uploaded to their drive.
+  - Load in their own rclone config so that the direct link is uploaded to their drive.
 (Work in Progress)
 - Extraction of ZIP, TAR, ISO, RAR wih and without password.
 If you chose to extarct the archive and you enter the password wrong it will prompt you to enter the password upto 3 times after that zip will be uploaded as it is.
 - G Drive Index support.
-- Admins can put hard limits on the max torrent size and max youtube playlist size.
+- Admins can put hard limits on the max file size and max youtube playlist size.
 - Aria2 for direct links download.
 - Upload to gdrive by using RCLONE.
   - You can load multiple drives in the conf and can switch on fly using the settings.